 And if you wish to be strong and speedy for the duration of the parade maybe, knowing what you now know, you should consider carefully if there is a better way of disposing of your own shamrock than simply drowning it!

-And in conclusion, can I send special greetings to all the surviving residents of the small town of Shamrock in Texas, and add the suggestion they might consider renaming it Trefoil or Oxalis before this time next year.
+And in conclusion, I would like to send special greetings to all the surviving residents of the small town of Shamrock in Texas and add the suggestion that they consider renaming it Trefoil or Oxalis before this time next year.